POeticPotatoes/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `UndoCommand` and `AddressBookParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </box>